White House Issues Blistering Attack On Comey's Anti-Trump Memoir

 ....untruthful slime ball who was, as time has proven, a terrible Director of the FBI.
 His handling of the Crooked Hillary Clinton case, and the events surrounding it, will go down as one of the worst “botch jobs” of history.
 It was my great honor to fire James Comey!— Donald J. Trump (@realDonaldTrump) April 13, 2018

 This is not the first time that the White House has worked to undercut an unflattering book.
-In January, Michael Wolff's White House expose, Fire and Fury, painted a picture of a dysfunctional executive branch and raised questions about Trump's fitness for office.
+In January, Michael Wolff's White House exposé, Fire and Fury, painted a picture of a dysfunctional executive branch and raised questions about Trump's fitness for office.

 At that time, White House spokeswoman Stephanie Grisham said in statement that the book should be "sold in the bargain fiction section."